alphons/ValueProviderBug/README.md

 And there is a huge advantage.
 The translation between input values and the model it has to provide can be done INSIDE the ValueProvider.
 Thas the place where it belongs, not in the binder.

 The binder for such a model can ben very simple.
-It does call the `ContainsPrefix` on every parameter, but does NOT NEED recursively calls, no additional requests are made, even when the model itself is complex and had some 'depth' in it.
-For example when a controller has a method having 4 parameters, the binder is called only 4 times independently of its complex model structure per parameter.
+A controller only calls the valueprovider method `ContainsPrefix` twice and calls `GetModel` once per parameter regardless of the complexicty of the input data.
-The core of the new ModelBinder is following code:
+The core of the new generic ModelBinder is following code:
 ```c#
 try
 {